Money management: why it’s important

 - stop accidental overspending.

 Budgeting can help you and your family take the first step towards control of your money.
 It can also help you avoid debt.
-And it lets you get on with enjoying family life, rather than spending too much time worrying about your finances.

 Getting started with budgeting